frida/frida-website/_i18n/en/_docs/javascript-api.md

     API built on top of **[send()](#communication-send)**, like when returning from an **[RPC](#rpc-exports)** method, and calling any method on the **[console](#console)** API.

++   `Interceptor.breakpointKind`: a string specifying the kind of breakpoints to use for non-inline hooks.
+Only available in the Barebone backend.

+    Defaults to 'soft', i.e. software breakpoints.
+Set it to 'hard' to use hardware breakpoints.

 ### Stalker